Paola Ambrogio

 Paola Ambrogio (born 2 December 1970) is an Italian politician serving as a member of the Senate since 2022.
 She was a municipal councillor of Turin from 2011 to 2016 and from 2021 to 2023.

+Biography

+After earning a law degree from the University of Turin in 1998, she worked as a freelance journalist for the Moncalieri-based weekly Il Mercoledì and the magazine Oggi Noi.

+In addition, after working with the National Alliance (Italy) council group, he has served as an official with the Regional Council of Piedmont since 2000.